-Protein Binding Assays – Only unbound circulating drugs have access to targets and excretion pathways, therefore the binding of drug candidates to plasma proteins plays a significant role in efficacy, drug distribution, and establishing safety margins.
+Unbound circulating drugs have the best access to targets and excretion pathways; therefore, the binding of drug candidates to plasma proteins plays a significant role in efficacy, drug distribution, and establishing safety margins.
 For these reasons, pharmaceutical companies and regulatory agencies are interested in determining the extent of drug binding to plasma and/or tissue proteins early in the drug development process.

 Methods for Measuring Drug-Protein Binding